-Patel finished ninth in the Pre-Qualifying and then third in the First Stage Qualifying and now has his sites on a PGA Tour playing card for 2013.
+Patel finished 9th in the Pre-Qualifying and then equal third in the First Stage Qualifying and now has his sites on a PGA Tour playing card for 2013.

 Some of the noteable players that advanced to the Final Stage along with Patel included Patrick Cantlay of Los Alamitos who finished at 7-under, while Derek Ernst from Clovis finished equal 17th and right on the cut line at 5-under.

 Players not making the cut to advance included Duffy Waldorf of Northridge at 4-under, Nick Delio of Valencia at even-par and former PGA Tour winners Bob May of Las Vegas and Jason Gore of Valancia who both finished at 7-over-par.

 The Golf Channel will air a special on Dec.3 from 5-7 p.m. with a look back at the Q-School week.
 Let’s hope that special includes Patel!

 Bakersfield golfer Kent Richardson shot rounds of 78-76-78 to finish tied for 28th in the 21st California Golf Association Senior Amateur at Del Rio CC in Modesto.

 Bakersfield’s Jim Seymour missed the cut at, which was at 155, after he shot a second round 81 and finished at 157 for 36 holes.